 Pot up and store tulips and daffodils to force into early bloom indoors next February.
 Leave potted bulbs outside in a protected area that does not freeze to receive required chill time (at least 14–16 weeks); water thoroughly every few weeks and bring indoors when bulbs have rooted and have spent enough time outside.
 Most bulbs will bloom 2–3 weeks after being brought indoors.

 There’s still time to plant garlic and spring-flowering bulbs outside, but don’t wait too long—it is best to give them some time to root before cold, wet weather sets in for the season!

 Cooler weather and plentiful rain make this ideal planting time for trees and shrubs.
 Evaluate your garden’s need for evergreens and plants with winter interest.
 Cruise through garden centers for ideas and inspiration.
 Continue to plant and transplant until the end of this month.

-Trim chrysanthemums to 4-6 inches tall after they finish blooming; hardy varieties will return in the spring.
-Once spring growth resumes, pinch mums back by about one third every 2-3 weeks until around the 4th of July; this causes the plant to branch with many flower buds that will open late summer or fall.
+Trim chrysanthemums to 4–6 inches tall after they finish blooming; hardy varieties will return in spring.
+Once spring growth resumes, pinch back by about 1/3 every 2–3 weeks until around the 4th of July (causes the plant to branch with many flower buds that will open late summer or fall).

 For the Edible Garden

 Plant blueberries, cane berries, and fruit trees this month to take advantage of cool, rainy weather.
 Amend soil with compost to improve drainage if planting in heavy clay.
 G&B Acid Planting Mix is perfect for blueberries.

 Protect tender greens and fall crops from heavy freezes with cold frames and frost protection cloths.

 Plant cover crops for soil building (last chance this season).
 You can also use a 3- to 4-inch layer of leaves (chopped/shredded) spread over garden plot to eliminate winter weeds, suppress early spring weeds, and prevent soil compaction from rain.